Khloe Kardashian Says She’s ‘Disgusted’ By Claims That She & Tristan Thompson Are Expecting Another Baby

 To end her rant, Kardashian then pointed out that the commenters should focus on their own lives and families.
 She also said they should think about the “scary” things happening all over the world instead of who she’s been with.

-Rumors began to swirl that Kardashian and Thompson are back together earlier this year.
-Back in April, Kardashian shared on Twitter she and Thompson were watching the season premiere of Keeping Up with the Kardashians at her home.
-Since then, the two have been seen together at True’s quarantine birthday party.
+Earlier this year, rumors began to swirl that Kardashian and Thompson are back together.
+In April, Kardashian shared on Twitter she and Thompson were watching the season premiere of Keeping Up with the Kardashians at her home.
+Since then, the two were reportedly together at True’s quarantine birthday party.
 They also rode together to celebrate Kourtney Kardashian’s birthday outside of her house.
-However, Kardashian has said her decision to reunite with Thompson is solely for their daughter and their developing co-parenting relationship.
+However, Kardashian has said her decision to reunite with Thompson is solely for their daughter and their co-parenting relationship.

 Although they aren’t expecting a second child at the moment, Kardashian did say she would be willing to have another baby with her ex.
 Viewers watched on KUWTK as she started the egg retrieval process.
 Kardashian said she wanted Thompson to fertilize her eggs, even if she doesn’t use them in the future.
 Thompson, who has been very apologetic for his past actions, told Kardashian he would explore the option with her.